BartoszCichecki/LenovoLegionToolkit/README.md

 https://dotnet.microsoft.com/download/dotnet/5.0/runtime

-This software heavily depends on components that Lenovo Vantage is installing.
+This software heavily depends on components that Lenovo Vantage installs.
 You will most likely not be able to use this if you don't have Vantage installed.
 I recommend that you install Lenovo Vantage, so that all components and dependencies are installed and later you use the _Disable Lenovo Vantage_ option in this tool, so that Vantage does not consume any unnecessary resources.
+This situation is unlikely to change, because I can't bundle Lenovo's libraries etc. as it is against their EULA.

 ## Credits